MShawon/Truss-101/README.md

 ## Why Truss 101?
-* Easy to use
 * Develop Structures using Nodes and Members
 * Unit conversion
 * Supports
-  * Pinned and roller support
+  * Pinned and Roller support
   * Stability check
 * Multiple loads at the same point
 * Individual property for members